 By the end of July, Gehrig had 35, Ruth had 34.
 The two kept on slugging through August, and by Labor Day, they each had 44 home runs.
 The following day in the opener of a doubleheader, Gehrig hit his 45th to take the lead, but the Babe responded with two homers in his next two at-bats, and then another in the nightcap, to take the lead by two.
 The next day, Ruth added two more to take the lead by four.
 Then he went on a tear, hitting another 11 home runs in the final 21 games of the season, and finishing the year with a new record of 60 home runs.
 Gehrig went into a late-season slump and hit only two more home runs to finish with 47.
 By comparison, the entire Boston Red Sox team hit 28.
 The Cleveland Indians hit just 26.

 Although Gehrig did not win the home run title, he still had a remarkable year.
-He hit .373 with 47 home runs, 175 RBIs, and a new Yankees record for doubles with 52.
+He hit .373 with 47 home runs, a league-leading 175 RBIs, and a new Yankees record for doubles with 52.
 Gehrig also had 18 triples, and his 117 extra-base hits are still the second most in major league history, just two behind Ruth’s 119 in 1921.
 Once again, Gehrig played in every game of the season.

 The Yankees won 110 games and lost just 44; which at the time was the best record in the history of the American League.
 They went on to sweep the Pittsburgh Pirates in the World Series.
 Gehrig had a respectable series, hitting .308 with four RBIs.
 The winner’s share was $5,592 per player, a nice bonus considering that Gehrig only made $8,000 for the entire season.